Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Methodology

 \subsection{Layer-wise Relevance Analysis}

-A neuron network can be seen as a complex function that can finish a specific task.
-The networks' predictions are the results of neurons' internal interactions.
-We need to understand the internal principle of neuron networks to achieve unlearning without additional training.
-However, obtaining the relevance of neurons to the model's inputs is difficult due to neuron networks' black-box characteristics.
+A neural network can be viewed as a complex function that performs a specific task.
+Network predictions result from internal interactions among its neurons.
+To achieve unlearning without additional training, we need to understand the internal workings of neural networks.
+However, obtaining the relevance of neurons to the model's inputs is challenging due to the black-box nature of neural networks.

-To fix this problem, we first apply layer-wise relevance propagation (LRP) to obtain each neuron's internal relevance score $R$.
-We prepare a dataset $D'$ that contains no users' data to conduct LRP.
-The relevance $R$ is conserved through the layers, ensuring that the total relevance is preserved from the output layer back to the input layer.
-This process can be demonstrate in Equation~\ref{lrp_process_j} and~\ref{lrp_process_i}:
+To address this challenge, we first apply LRP to obtain an internal relevance score $R$ for each neuron.
+We utilize dataset $D'$ to conduct the relevance analysis.
+While LRP is typically applied to inputs, here we use $D'$ (which contains data related to the unlearning class) to analyze relevance patterns across multiple relevant samples.
+The relevance $R$ is conserved through the layers during backpropagation, ensuring that the total relevance is preserved from the output layer back to the input layer.
+This backward propagation process can be described by Equation~\ref{lrp_process_i}:

-Here, based on LRP, $R_{j}^{l+1}$ is the relevance at layer $l+1$ for neuron $j$, and $R_{i\leftarrow j}^{l,l+1}$ is the relevance propagated from neuron $j$ at layer $l+1$ to neuron $i$ at layer $l$.
-For layer $l$, the relevance of neuron $i$ can be computed by summing all the relevance from neurons at layer $l + 1$.
+Here, based on LRP, $R_i^{l}$ is the relevance assigned to neuron $i$ at layer $l$, and $R_{i\leftarrow j}^{l,l+1}$ is the portion of relevance propagated from neuron $j$ at layer $l+1$ to neuron $i$ at layer $l$.
+For layer $l$, the total relevance of neuron $i$ ($R_i^l$) is computed by summing all relevance propagated to it from neurons at layer $l+1$.

-Via the method above, we can calculate the relevance of each neuron about input $x$ in the neural network.
-For the FC layer $l_i$, we pair the neuron positions in this layer with their relevance and sort them according to the order of the neuron positions.
-Assuming there are $m$ neurons in layer $l_i$ and the position of neuron $j$ is $p_j^i$ we can demonstrate this step as: